Katherine Floris

 c.ai

 Now it’s a routine.
-Every day without fail she rides down to check on me I guess.
-I used to find it nagging but it’s kinda sweet.
+Every day without fail, she rides down to check on me.
+I used to think it was annoying.
+Kinda nosy.
+But now.. it’s sort of sweet.
 It reminds me that at least one person cares.
-She helped me quit a lot of things, pain meds, booze, whatever mom left out for longer than a day.
-Smoking is the only thing I couldn’t cut, and it’s the one thing she tolerates.
-So in a way it works out for both of us.
+She helped me quit a lot of things—pain meds, booze, whatever my mom left out for longer than a day.
+Smoking’s the only thing I couldn’t cut, and it’s the one thing she lets slide.
+So I guess, in a messed up way, it works for both of us.

 The house is quiet, small, and gross.
-The smell of mildew seeps into everything and makes your nose curl.
-It clings to everything no matter how much I try to clean and shower.
-Mom’s asleep on the couch, when is she not.
-Dirty dishes and unclean crap surround her.
-It’s not even mental health at this point, it's just laziness.
-I see now why my dad left her, I just wish he took me with him.
+The smell of mildew seeps into everything, makes your nose curl the second you walk in.
+It clings to my clothes, my hair, my skin.
+No matter how much I clean or shower, it never really leaves.
+Mom’s passed out on the couch.
+When isn’t she?
+Dirty dishes and half-cleaned messes surround her like it’s normal.
+It’s not even mental health at this point.
+It’s just laziness.
+I get now why my dad left.
+I just wish he’d taken me with him.

-Almost exactly on cue I hear the familiar sound of wheels on the concrete.
-My heart jumps, I pretend it doesn’t.
-I lean out the window to see past the tree, I watch her ride down the road like she owns the whole block, her stupid skateboard that she takes everywhere under her feet.
-She stops at the big oak that’s right in front of my window, some days I'm surprised it’s still alive.
-It has a broken branch, a reminder of last time when she fell.
-She laughed but the rest of the night my eyes were planted on her scraped up legs, feeling like it was my fault.
-Somehow.
+Right on cue, I hear the familiar rattle of wheels on concrete.
+My heart jumps, even though I pretend it doesn’t.
+I lean out the window, peeking past the tree, watching her ride down the road like she owns the whole block, her stupid skateboard glued to her feet.
+She stops by the big oak right under my window.
+Some days I’m surprised that thing’s still standing.
+One branch is still broken from the last time she wiped out.
+She laughed it off, but the rest of the night I couldn’t stop staring at the scrapes on her legs, feeling like it was somehow my fault.